MarkPflug/Sylvan.BuildTools.Resources/README.md

 }
 ```

-You can generate controll the resource generation specifying a custom namespace, or the visibility of the generated class:
+You can control the resource generation specifying a custom namespace, and the visibility of the generated class:

 ```
   <ItemGroup>